-Suggested Activity Student Comments /reflection Introduction to hospital pharmacy.
-Participate in the delivery of pharmaceutical care.
-Undertake medicines reconciliation.
+Suggested Activity Additional linked Activities Student Comments /reflection

+Introduction to hospital

+pharmacy.

+Undertake medicines

+reconciliation.
+Please

+complete TURAS medicines

+reconciliation module prior

+to placement

 Discharge plan for patients.

-Take part in interface care planning.
-Communicate a pharmaceutical care issue with healthcare providers in community/primary care Perform a level one medicines information enquiry and communicate your answer to the enquirer.
-Reflect on the services provided by the aseptic unit and how these support the delivery of pharmaceutical care to patients.
+Take part in interface care

+planning.
+Communicate a

+pharmaceutical care issue

+with healthcare providers in

+community/primary care

+Perform a level one

+medicines information

+enquiry and communicate

+your answer to the enquirer.

+Reflect on the services

+provided by the aseptic unit

+and how these support the

+delivery of pharmaceutical